Security uniforms aren’t compulsory for unarmed licensed security operators in NSW, but if uniforms are used, there are some rules to keep in mind.

 Armed Security Activities

-Where a security firm is carrying out armed security activities, any company or business name displayed on any uniform or motor vehicle used in connection with those activities must belong to, or be registered to, the holder of the Category H Business licence issued by the Firearms Registry authorising those activities.
+Where a security firm is carrying out armed security activities, any company or business name displayed on any uniform or motor vehicle used in connection with those activities must belong to, or be registered to, the holder of the Category H Business licence issued by the Firearms Registry authorising those activities, unless otherwise approved by SLED.